microsoft/healthfutures-evagg/README.md

 ## Running scripts

-At this point, the only script that exists is `lib/scripts/run_query_sync`.
+At this point, the only script that exists is `run_query_sync`, implemented within the `lib.execute` module.
 It is fairly generic and can be used to run a variety of apps, as long as they implement the protocol `lib.evagg.IEvaggApp`.
-Execution of the script is configured entirely from within YAML files, examples for which are contained in `lib/scripts/config`.
+Execution of the script is configured entirely from within YAML files, examples for which are contained in `lib/config`.
 These files describe both the wiring between dependencies and the parameterization of each dependency.

 The script `run_query_sync` can be invoked as follows: